History of rail transportation in the United States: Basis of the private financial system

 Railroads financing provided the basis of the private (non-governmental) financial system.
 Construction of railroads was far more expensive than factories or canals.
-The famous Erie canal, 300 mi long in upstate New York, cost $7 million of state money, which was about what private investors spent on one short railroad in Western Massachusetts.
+The Erie canal, 300 mi long in upstate New York, cost $7 million of state money, which was about what private investors spent on one short railroad in western Massachusetts.
 A new steamboat on the Hudson, Mississippi, Missouri, or Ohio rivers cost about the same as one mile of track.

 In 1860, the combined total of railroad stocks and bonds was $1.8 billion; 1897 it reached $10.6 billion (compared to a total national debt of $1.2 billion).

-Funding came from financiers throughout the Northeast, and from Europe, especially Britain.
+Funding came from financiers throughout the Northeast and from Europe, especially Britain.
 The federal government provided no cash to any other railroads.
 However it did provide unoccupied free land to some of the Western railroads, so they could sell it to farmers and have customers along the route.
 Some cash came from states, or from local governments that use money as a leverage to prevent being bypassed by the main line.
 The larger sound came from the southern states during the Reconstruction era, as they try to rebuild their destroyed rail system.
 Some states such as Maine and Texas also made land grants to local railroads; the state total was 49 million acres.
 The emerging American financial system was based on railroad bonds.
 Boston was the first center, but New York by 1860 was the dominant financial market.
 The British invested heavily in railroads around the world, but nowhere more so than the United States; The total came to about $3 billion by 1914.
 In 1914–1917, they liquidated their American assets to pay for war supplies.